aragon/hack/docs/os-3-ref.md

 Before describing general ideas about the architecture, it is important to understand two concepts the entire framework builds upon:

-- **Proxy:** A Proxy is a very simple smart contract construct which consists on decoupling the instance of a particular smart contract with the location of its actual business logic.
+- **Proxy:** A Proxy is a very simple smart contract construct which consists of decoupling the instance of a particular smart contract with the location of its actual business logic.
 We call individual instances of contracts **Proxy** and the logic **base contracts**.
 A Proxy delegates all its logic on a base contract.
 Upgradeability